gebhartn/nvim-config/README.md

 ### Caveats / Limitations

+#### General

+Typically the language servers will attach to their relevant filetypes if you're in a git directory, but formatting should work based on the detected filetype.
+If you're getting weird linting behaviors, run `:set filetype?` and check the associated null-ls builtins.

+#### TypeScript:

 If you're using eslint plugins (react/typescript, airbnb config, etc) you need to have those plugins globally intalled along with your eslint_d binary.
 Also, stick to `eslint@7.32.0` if you're initializing a new project.

+#### Lua:

+The `lua-language-server` executable (as well as `main.lua`) needs to be in your `$PATH` and (probably) only works on Linux.

 ### Known Bugs